 A final dynamic is depreciation: factories wear out, skills fade.
 And the more there are, the more wear out each year.
 So just below I’ve drawn little purple loops to the left of these factors with minus signs inside them.
 Fortunately, the reinvestment flowing in through the orange arrows can compensate for depreciation by effecting repairs and refreshing skills.

 Now, labor and technology can also depreciate, since workers age and die and innovations are occasionally lost too.
 But Solow put the sources of their replenishment outside his model.
 From the standpoint of the Solow model, they grow for opaque reasons.
 So they receive no orange arrows.
 And to convey their unexplained tendency to grow, I’ve drawn plus signs in their purple feedback loops:

 In the language of economics, Solow made technology and labor exogenous.
 This choice constitutes another caveat to my claim that the power law model is rooted in standard economic models.
-For Solow, the choice had two virtues and a drawback.
+If the factors growing at a fixed, exogenously determined rate are economically important enough, they can keep the whole system from exploding into infinite growth.
+For Solow, the invocation of exogeneity had two virtues and a drawback.
 I’ll explain them with reference to technology, the more fateful factor.